AthuSrinivas/FiRe/README.md

 # FiRe
 (Fi)re (Re)scue is the project where we use the data collected from NASA satellite as where Wildfires have started very recent and we use those co-ordinates to Geocode it to an address and retrieve the Phone Numbers of all the Fire Stations which are near to that co-ordinates by Web Scraping.

+The phone numbers which were retrieved can be used to notify the Fire Stations of the wildfire ahead of physical presence.

 To Run the code three of the following things should be followed:

  1.Create an empty .txt file called WebPage which will be used for WebScraping